harishmuh/harishmuh/README.md

 Nice to meet you, and thank you for visiting my GitHub! 😄

 I am a data science instructor and life sciences researcher with an academic background spanning STEM, management, and microbiology.
-After contributing to multiple peer-reviewed papers, analyzing tissue structures, and examining bacterial pathogen and parasite dynamics in the aquatic environments, I expanded my focus into advanced analytics.
+After contributing to multiple peer-reviewed papers, analyzing tissue structures, and examining bacterial pathogen and parasite dynamics in aquatic environments, I expanded my focus into advanced analytics.
 Today, I use my hybrid domain expertise to apply deep learning workflows to digital pathology and disease prediction.

 ---